spiretf/autoexec/README.md

 ### Manually execute the config

-You can manually load the selected config using the `sm_autoexec` server command
+You can manually load the selected config using the `sm_autoexec` server command.